-I don’t know about you guys, but we like reading books around here.
-Furthermore, it’s a real treat to play games in our home (because I confess, mommy isn’t much of a game player!)
+I don’t know about you guys, but we love reading books around here.
+Furthermore, it’s a real treat to play family board games in our home.
 But to combine the two activities?
 Well, to suggest such is to secure the enthusiasm of a certain little 3 1/2 year old.

 Another book-ish game that we were recently afforded the opportunity to play is the Richard Scarry Busy Town game.
 This game, along with the Horton game, I might add, has won the Oppenheim Toy Portfolio Best Toy Award.
 It also bears the National Parenting Center’s Seal of Approval.
 For that matter, it also bears my son’s seal of approval which, quite frankly, I think counts more than the National Parenting Center’s opinion!
 (At least, that’s my opinion.)
 This game combines elements of I Spy (“Eye found it!”) into a group game wherein all of the players are working together to make it to the picnic grounds before Scarry pigs eat up all the food!
 All of the players win together and, likewise, they all bear the possibility of losing together.

 You use a spinner in this game as well to advance along the board which, by the way, is over six feet in length!
 You definitely need space to play this game, and you should expect to crawl around the board trying to “spy” the hidden items illustrated in a Richard Scarry scene.
 This is a game that mommy and daddy both played with the toddler and it made for a fun way to spend some time in play as a family.
 The directions are easy to comprehend and hunting for specific items helps keeps the adults engaged in the game as well!

 I personally enjoyed playing these games with my son as a way to draw him into these books and stories which I enjoyed so much growing up and which he is now identifying with in his own way.
 It’s fun to play with kids as well as read to them and so I’m happy to have had the chance to introduce them to you!